-On May 22, 2007, we awarded 338,479 unit appreciation rights to our employees.
-The unit appreciation rights are subject to five year cliff vesting and are subject to forfeiture.
-When the unit appreciation rights become payable, the awards will be redeemed in cash (or, in the sole discretion of the ACG Committee, Units or a combination of cash and Units) equal to the fair market value of the Units on the payment date over the fair market value of the Units on the date of grant.
-Unit appreciation rights awarded to employees are accounted for as liability awards under SFAS 123(R) since the current intent is to cash-settle the awards.
-Unit appreciation rights awarded to non-employee directors are accounted for similar to SFAS 123(R) liability awards.
+On May 22, 2007, 338,479 UARs were granted to our employees under the 2006 LTIP.
+The UARs are subject to five year cliff vesting and are subject to forfeiture.
+When the UARs become payable, the awards will be redeemed in cash (or, in the sole discretion of the ACG Committee, TEPPCO Units or a combination of cash and TEPPCO Units) equal to the fair market value of the TEPPCO Units on the payment date over the fair market value of the TEPPCO Units on the date of grant.
+UARs awarded to employees are accounted for as liability awards under SFAS 123(R) since the current intent is to cash-settle the awards.